ds-pokemon-hacking/ds-pokemon-hacking.github.io/src/universal/resources/nitro/graphics_2d/file_ncer.md

     LABL(Label)-->NCER;
     UEXT(Use Extension?)-->NCER;
 ```
-The cell resource creates groups of tiles which will be displayed as small images.
+The cell runtime creates groups of tiles which will be displayed as small images.
 The cells can serve as base for frame animations.

 ## Table of Contents
 * [Data Structure](#data-structure)